 “I don’t like this, Lord.
 Please help me out!
 What do you want me to say?”
 It felt very awkward, but as I approached her, I simply asked, “Do you need help?
 Do you want someone to talk to?”
 She gave me the stink-eye and brushed past me and the little boy stuck out his tongue at me.
 Cute.

-After our year in Belfast, we returned home to settle back into our former lives; to business as usual.
+After our year in Belfast, we returned home to settle back into our former lives, to business as usual.
 I found a beautiful trail nearby to begin running again.
 I loved the beauty and serenity there.
-At times, I encountered a few cyclists along the way, and occasionally a scary dog, but I was usually alone.
+At times, I encountered a few cyclists along the way and occasionally a scary dog, but I was usually alone.

 Then, my emotions kicked in – or God kicked me (whatever).
-I said goodbye and ran quickly to my car, drove the three miles home in a cloud of dust, woke my husband to enlist him to help me pack up a cooler and some money to take to my soon to be new friend.
+I said goodbye and ran quickly to my car, drove the three miles home in a cloud of dust, and woke my husband to enlist him to help me pack up a cooler and some money to take to my soon-to-be new friend.
 We found him by the river – fishing.
 He was amiable and enjoyed telling us about his travels, and he allowed my husband to take a picture of us:

 Here’s what makes me so sad.
 Look closely at this picture.
 He didn’t want me to touch him because he hadn’t had a bath in a while.
 Yeah, I knew that, but after running for an hour, I was pretty smelly myself!
 There we were, two smelly, beloved children (and one worm) of one AWESOME God!

 There are signs all around us of man’s inhumanity to man.
 Violence against our brothers and sisters never seems to abate.
-We strip our fellow human beings of their dignity when they are suffering and we refuse to involve ourselves in their lives.
+We strip our fellow human beings of their dignity when they are suffering, and we refuse to involve ourselves in their lives.
 How easy it is to ignore the misery of others!
-But when God teaches us to “see” with our hearts there’s no going back.
+But when God teaches us to “see” with our hearts, there’s no going back.

 Honestly, I’m not sure I will ever stop gauging my compassion by my sense of safety.
-But, I pray for the grace to let go of my fears, so that I can reach out freely – out of love instead of guilt – like Sister Karen Klimczak.
+But, I pray for the grace to let go of my fears so that I can reach out freely – out of love instead of guilt – like Sister Karen Klimczak.

 Dear Brother, I don’t know what the circumstances are that will lead you to hurt me or destroy my physical body.
 No, I don’t want it to happen.
 I would much rather enjoy the beauties of this earth, experience the laughter, the fears and the tears of those I love so deeply!
 Now my life has changed and you, my brother, were the instrument of that change.
 I forgive you for what you have done and I will always watch over you, help you in whatever way I can.
 Continue living always mindful of His Presence, His Love and His Joy as sources of life itself – then my life will have been worth being changed through you.